Uribouz/etherum-json-rpc/README.md

     3. Insert data to MongoDB
     Data in JSON format cannot insert into MongoDB directly, It needs to be converted into BSON format.

+    4. Subscribe method cannot be used on 'https' Following function cannot be used when connected to https server func (*ethclient.Client).SubscribeFilterLogs(ctx context.Context, q ethereum.FilterQuery, ch chan<- types.Log) (ethereum.Subscription, error)
+    TODO: need to find another service node that supports wss endpoint.